 をとゝひの糸瓜の水も取らざりき (OTOTOI NO HECHIMA NO MIZU MO TORAZARIKI)

 痰一斗糸瓜の水も間にあはず (TAN ITSU TO HECHIMA NO MIZU MO MA NI AWAZU)

 糸瓜咲て痰のつまりし佛かな (HECHIMA SAITE TAN NO TSUMARI SHI HOTOKE KA NA)

 which I translate respectively as:

-The night before last (the night of September`s full-moon)- they didn`t get my medicine- from the loufah gourd
+The night before last (the night of September`s full-moon)- they didn`t get my medicine- from the loofah gourd

-A barrelful of sputum- even loufah water can`t do the job!
+A barrelful of sputum- even loofah water can`t do the job!

-The loufah flowers bloom- and I`m a goner- stuffed up like this with phlegm !
+The loofah flowers bloom- and I`m a goner- all stuffed up with phlegm !